Tensor functors between categories of quasi-coherent sheaves: Proof of the Theorem

 \subsection{Categorification}

 In this section we outline the categorification process alluded to above.
 For basics on $2$-categories, we refer the reader to \cite[Section 9]{St}.

 \begin{defi} \begin{enumerate} \item A \textit{$2$-ring} is a cocomplete tensor category.
-The $2$-category of $2$-rings is denoted by $\zRing$. \item The 1-opposite of $\zRing$ is denoted by $\Aff$, and its objects are called \textit{$2$-affine schemes}. \item A \textit{stack} is a pseudo functor $\Sch^{\op} \to \Cat$ which satisfies effective descent with respect to the fpqc topology.
+The $2$-category of $2$-rings is denoted by $\zRing$. \item The 1-opposite of $\zRing$ is called the $2$-category of \textit{$2$-affine schemes}. \item A \textit{stack} is a pseudofunctor $\Sch^{\op} \to \Cat$ which satisfies effective descent with respect to the fpqc topology.
 Together with natural transformations and modifications, we obtain the $2$-category of stacks, denoted by $\Stack$. \item Let $C$ be a $2$-ring.
 Its \textit{spectrum} $\SPEC(C)$ is defined by This is indeed a stack by descent theory for quasi-coherent modules (\cite[4.23]{Vis}), and this construction provides us with a 2-functor $\SPEC$ from $\zRing^{\op}$ to $\Stack$. \item Let $F$ be a stack.
-The \textit{$2$-ring of $2$-regular functions} $\OO(F)$ is defined as $\Hom(F,\Q(-))$.
-This means that a $2$-regular function is given by functors $M_X : F(X) \to \Q(X)$ for every scheme $X$, which are compatible with base change, which means that there are coherent isomorphisms $f^* \circ M_X \cong M_Y \circ f^*$ for morphisms $f : Y \to X$.
+The \textit{$2$-ring of regular $2$-functions} $\OO(F)$ is defined as $\Hom(F,\Q(-))$.
+This means that a regular $2$-function is given by functors $M_X : F(X) \to \Q(X)$ for every scheme $X$, which are compatible with base change, which means that there are coherent isomorphisms $f^* \circ M_X \cong M_Y \circ f^*$ for morphisms $f : Y \to X$.
 These isomorphisms also belong to the data.
 We obtain a 2-functor $\OO : \Stack \to \zRing^{\op}$. \end{enumerate} \end{defi}

 \begin{rem} If $F$ is an algebraic stack, then our definition of a $2$-regular function on $F$ coincides with the usual definition of a quasi-coherent module on $F$ (\cite[7.18]{V2}).
 Thus, we interpret quasi-coherent modules as categorified regular functions.
 As usual, $2$-regular functions are ``added'' and ``multiplied'' pointwise; similarly, colimits are computed pointwise.
 If $F$ is representable by a scheme $X$, then the $2$-Yoneda lemma implies $\OO(F) \simeq \Q(X)$.
 For a scheme $X$, we may therefore write $\OO(X)$ instead of $\Q(X)$. \end{rem}